-LO4 lawyers are expected to competently manage senior level legal matters with high risk and high complexity.
+AD - LO4 lawyers are expected to competently manage senior level legal matters with high risk and high complexity, the same as other LO4 lawyers.
 Legal Officers are internally assessed on the extent to which the lawyer's advice is solution-focused, clear, concise, and practical.